MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-an-http-receive-handler.md

 6. Click **OK**.

- [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] is designed to process batches of messages effectively and not to process a single message very quickly.
+ BizTalk Server is designed to process batches of messages effectively and not to process a single message very quickly.
 So if this receive handler is going to be used for two way/request-response receive locations then you can minimize latency by following these steps:

 -   Set the **Batch size** property to a value of 1.